tutumcloud/support-docs/changelog/tutum_0.17.0.md

 ## Added

+- **[Packet](http://packet.net)** is now a supported infrastructure provider in Tutum.
+Packet offers a premium bare metal cloud designed for performance.
+Sign up using promo code **TUTUM100** for a $100.00 credit.
+With the addition of Packet, Tutum now provides native integration with 5 top IaaS providers, and more coming soon :)

 - **Stack name now shown in service list view** to help you figure out which service is which.
 More updates to help organization of all your services and stacks are on the pipeline, stay tuned!

   ![](http://s.tutum.co.s3.amazonaws.com/changelog/0.17.0/stackname_in_service_list.png)